build2-packaging/README/README.md

 the next section describes the ongoing versioning and release management once this is done.

 > Note: this section is a work in progress.
-See also projects that have
+See also [`build2`
+> HOWTO](https://github.com/build2/HOWTO) for practical instructions and
+> advice on how to achieve various things with `build2` as well as projects
-> already been packaged for examples with some of them containing the
+> that have already been packaged for examples (some of them containing the
-> `README-DEV` files with additional details on the packaging process.
+> `README-DEV` files with additional details on the packaging process).

 If the third-party project is available from a `git` repository, then the recommended approach is to use the `git` submodule mechanism to make the